 I have ordered lechonas a couple times for large parties at my apartment.
 Restaurants in Medellín normally have several sizes of lechonas that you can order serving 20, 30, 40 or even more people.
 Here are two places in Laureles where I have ordered lechonas that were very good:

-Colombian Dishes #2: Bandeja Paisa
+Colombian Food #2: Bandeja Paisa

-Bandeja paisa is a traditional Colombian dish from Colombia’s Antioquia region.
+Bandeja Paisa is a traditional Colombian dish from Colombia’s Antioquia region.
 This is a huge meal that is not for the faint hearted.

-Bandeja paisa is a plater that normally has a steak (or ground beef), crunchy chicharron (pork crackling), chorizo sausage and served with rice and red beans, a fried egg, plantain, arepa and fresh avocado.
+Bandeja Paisa is a plater that normally has a steak (or ground beef), crunchy chicharron (pork crackling), chorizo sausage and served with rice and red beans, a fried egg, plantain, arepa and fresh avocado.

-There are some disagreements to what should be included in Bandeja paisa.
+There are some disagreements to what should be included in Bandeja Paisa.
 So, you may see some variety at different restaurants.

-Colombian Dishes #3: Mondongo Soup
+Colombian Food #3: Mondongo Soup